gsi-upm/senpy/docs/server-cli.rst

 The playground is a user-friendly way to test your plugins, but you can always use the service directly:  `http://localhost:5000/api?input=hello <http://localhost:5000/api?input=hello>`_.

-By default, senpy will listen only on the `127.0.0.1` address.
+By default, senpy will listen only on `127.0.0.1`.
-That means you can only access the API from your (or localhost).
+That means you can only access the API from your PC (i.e. localhost).
-You can listen on a different address using the `--host` flag (e.g., 0.0.0.0).
+You can listen on a different address using the `--host` flag (e.g., 0.0.0.0, to allow any computer to access it).
 The default port is 5000.
 You can change it with the `--port` flag.